pragatheesh66/FarnellTestFramework/README.md

 - Implemented POM model and OOPs concepts
 - Scenarios are created in Feature file
 - Reusable functions are created for each Web actions
-- Detailed logger statements on step definitions has been Implemented
+- Detailed logger statements on step definitions have been Implemented

 *********************** Below are the improvements that could be considered***********